Surgical Procedures: Surgery and Staging for Salivary Cancer

 Staging is a way to find out if and how far the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 These tests may be:

-Physical Exam: This is a general exam to look at your body and to talk about past health issues.
+Physical Exam: This is an exam to look at your body and to talk about your health history.

-Imaging: Radiology tests can look inside your body to look at the cancer and see if it has spread.
-These tests can include:
+Imaging: Radiology tests can look inside your body to see if the cancer has spread.
+These tests may be:

-Procedures: Special procedures may be needed and may include:
+Procedures: Special procedures may be needed:

 • Endoscopy: An endoscope, or a lighted tube, looks for any abnormal areas.
 If needed, the endoscope can get tissue for a biopsy.